BlueAeroplane/ircbot/README.md

 ## To-do list

 * Have the bot construct cancerous messages/sentences, rather than already created.
-* Have the bot simulate an angry 12 year old.
+* Have the bot simulate an angry 12 year old, with the ability to get angry.
 * RAGEQUITS!
 * Have the bot spam lenny faces periodically.
 * Actually finishing the fucking bot.